 Fasten your seat-belts, this one is a big deal.
-It’s the first release within a bigger plan for end-to-end visibility of your traffic, which is a holy grail objective of flow data reconciliation.
-What do I mean by “end-to-end visibility”?
-I mean an easy way to figure out what volumes of traffic are flowing in and out of your network, from any source to any destination network.
+It's the first release within a bigger plan for end-to-end visibility of your traffic, which is a holy grail objective of flow data reconciliation.
+What do we mean by “end-to-end visibility”?
+It means an easy way to figure out what volumes of traffic are flowing in and out of your network, from any source to any destination network.

-It turns out that the sophistication of flow consolidation and reconciliation needed to achieve this task is beyond many network engineering teams’ home-grown tools, data infrastructure and software engineering capacities.
+It turns out that the sophistication of flow consolidation and reconciliation needed to achieve this task is beyond home-grown tools, data infrastructure, and software engineering capacities of many network engineering teams.
 And for good reason.
 It’s a hard problem.

 Introducing two newly added destination dimensions (fanfare, please):

 - Ultimate Exit Site

 - Ultimate Exit Device